fpjohnston/TECO-64/doc/glossary.md

 **Exit Protection**

-A protective feature of TECO that prevents a user from exiting TECO if a potential los of data is imminent.
+A protective feature of TECO that prevents a user from exiting TECO if a potential loss of data is imminent.
 The EX and EG commands are aborted (with the ?NFO error message) if there is text in the edit buffer, but no output file is open.